If you’re stuck in a home with too much “stuff”, it might be time to start small and learn to live with less with this minimalist home inspiration.

 Because I’ve discussed many of the ways to jump into a classic minimalist home in the past, I wanted to think a little outside of the box today.

 There are basic principles of minimalism that can be implemented through control of chaos and clutter!
-I’ve outlined those ideas in a comprehensive post about minimalist design, and I recommend that you start there if you’re thinking of jumping into the idea of living with less.
+I’ve outlined minimalist decorating ideas in a comprehensive post about minimalist decor, and I recommend that you start there if you’re thinking of jumping into the idea of living with less.

 One of my favorite minimalist home concepts is to combine spaces into more than one function – using every space to create streamlined, useful ideas in your home.
 Our Garage Mudroom or our Mudroom Laundry Room, for example.